 How do I register for a NAAG meeting?

 To register for a NAAG meeting, you will need to create an account.

 How do I request a transfer or refund for my registration fee?

 To request a transfer or refund of your registration fee, please email your request to firstname.lastname@example.org.
 Registration fees can only be transferred to another attendee and may not be applied to a different meeting.

 Our attendees include current and former attorneys general, attorney general staff, private practice lawyers, local, state, and federal policymakers, academia, and various members of the general public.

 How do I request or find out information on CLE?

 CLE reporting fees are included in the price of registration.
 For certain state requirements, NAAG applies and reports attendance for you.
 There are a few states that require you to self-report.
 Always consult your state/jurisdiction’s CLE board for updated requirements.
 NAAG issues all attendees Uniform Certificates of Attendance after the program.
 More information can be found on our CLE page.
-Email email@example.com for further questions about your individual CLE.
+For questions regarding CLE, please email Michael Willis at email@example.com.

 How can I submit a speaking request or idea for a future NAAG meeting topic?